123 Apple Ln.

 Informational

-1.4 · Interior-Exterior Elevations
+1.6 · Interior-Exterior Elevations

 At points around the residence, there are similar elevations between the exterior grade and the interior floors.
 Such conditions are obviously not ideal, and moisture intrusion could result.
 The door thresholds must be kept sealed and the base of the walls monitored, and particularly during prolonged rains.

-Condition to be Monitored and/or Maitained
+Condition to be Monitored and/or Maintained

-1.5 · Drainage Mode
+1.7 · Drainage Mode

-House Wall Finish
+Exterior Wall Finish

 The house walls are generally wrapped with a waterproof or water-resistant barrier prior to installation of the finished covering.
 This barrier is an essential component, and proper installation is critical to water proofing the exterior walls.
 However, this barrier is concealed and not visible during the course of a generalists inspection.
 We do not perform water tests or leak tests, therefore, we cannot guarantee the integrity of this barrier and specifically disclaim any responsibility for defects that may exist or that may develop over time, and indications of damage or defects in the waterproof barrier may only become evident during heavy, prolonged or wind-driven rainfall.
 For a guarantee against leaks or defects in the waterproof barrier of the exterior walls, you would need to hire a qualified contractor to perform a water test.
 In addition, any system or component that has been subsequently attached to the structure, such as patio covers, decks, awnings, satellite dishes, etcetera, will have unavoidably pierced the waterproof barrier at the attachment points and will remain a potential point of moisture intrusion.